Pennsylvania has a relatively short list of statutorily prohibited places. Schools (18 Pa.C.S. § 912), court facilities (18 Pa.C.S. § 913), and the...

 Pennsylvania does not have a statutory analog to the New York post-Bruen "sensitive places" law and has not created a special "campus carry" rule.
 The default for licensees on a college campus is the same as anywhere else in Pennsylvania: state law allows the carry, and the institution's posture is enforced through property and administrative rules.

-Pennsylvania's preemption statute, 18 Pa.C.S.
-6120, sharply limits municipal authority to regulate firearms.
-Section 6120(a) provides that "no county, municipality or township may in any manner regulate the lawful ownership, possession, transfer or transportation of firearms, ammunition or ammunition components when carried or transported for purposes not prohibited by the laws of this Commonwealth."
+Pennsylvania's preemption statute, 18 Pa.C.S. § 6120, sharply limits municipal authority to regulate firearms. § 6120(a) provides that "no county, municipality or township may in any manner regulate the lawful ownership, possession, transfer or transportation of firearms, ammunition or ammunition components when carried or transported for purposes not prohibited by the laws of this Commonwealth."

 Two consequences for prohibited places:

-The 2014 amendments at section 6120(a.2) and (a.3), which would have created broad enforcement remedies and a private right of action for preemption violations, were declared unconstitutional in Leach v.
+The 2014 amendments at § 6120(a.2) and (a.3) that created private rights of action for preemption violations were declared unconstitutional in Leach v.
 Commonwealth, 141 A.3d 426 (Pa.
-2016), as the statute's own annotations confirm.
-The substantive preemption rule in section 6120(a) survives.
+2016).
+The substantive preemption rule survives.
 The 2014 enforcement mechanism does not.

 A Pennsylvania LTCF removes several categories of legal exposure that an unlicensed carrier faces: